Career Development Resources

 Clinical Career Training assists master’s level students as they navigate the many steps toward building their careers and completing their degree requirements.
 Under the supervision of the Director of the Master’s Program in Clinical Psychology, doctoral mentors meet regularly with master’s students to guide them in discerning the Psy.D. track; researching, securing, and preparing for second year externships; as well as resume and cover letter writing and refining interview skills.
 These doctoral students serve as invaluable resources in understanding the job hunt and licensure process and provide master’s students with continued support and assistance.

 Successfully juggling a career as a mental health professional with the demands of marriage and family life can prove to be quite challenging.
 Sponsored by the IPS Office of Student Services, “Living the Call” aims to assist current students and alumni in facing the difficulties of professional service in order to flourish.
-With lectures offered throughout the academic year, the series provides practical advice on issues related to living out one’s vocation as a Catholic psychologist.
+With lectures offered throughout the academic year, the series provides practical advice on issues related to living out one’s vocation as a Catholic mental health professional.

 A free, student-run program offered on campus, the IPS Writing Resource Service (WRS) allows students the opportunity to have one-on-one assistance in composing, strengthening and refining resumes, CVs, job applications and essays.
 The mission of the WRS is to help students clearly and effectively communicate, providing a strong introduction to potential employers.
 For more detailed information about the services offered, view the WRS webpage.